Nyanyan/Egaroucid/web_resources/en/technology/explanation/index.md

 - (Brobecker et al. 2006-2021): Alain Brobecker, Paul Byrne, Charles R Greathouse IV, and Dominic Hofer: [Number of possible Reversi games at the end of the n-th ply.](https://oeis.org/A124004) (2006-2021)

 Last updated: 2025/11/30

+<h4>Game Tree Size - A 2019 study by Alexander Yong and David Yong</h4>

+[(Yong et al. 2019)](https://arxiv.org/abs/1901.11161) estimates the game tree size of Othello to be $6.47(\pm0.19)\times10^{54}$.
+This study uses almost the same method as the anonymous discussion from 2005 to 2006 and obtains almost the same numerical value.

+This study estimates the game tree size by taking the product of the total number of legal moves at each position that appears in Othello game records.
+In practice, they prepared $2\times10^6$ Othello game records from random play and obtained a game tree size of $6.47(\pm0.19)\times10^{54}$.
+Note that the $(\pm0.19)$ part is the standard deviation.

+This study also estimates the game tree sizes for Tic-Tac-Toe and Connect Four in addition to Othello.

+References:

+- (Yong et al. 2019): Alexander Yong, David Yong: [An estimation method for game complexity](https://arxiv.org/abs/1901.11161). arXiv preprint arXiv:1901.11161 (2019)

+Last updated: 2025/12/28 (added content from Yong et al. 2019)

 <h4>Number of Legal Positions - My Rough Estimate</h4>